FrontISTR/FEM_FrontISTR/README.md

     - SolverFISTRTools object is created in "Analysis" group
 3. Open the task panel of SolverFISTRTools and set working directory.
 4. Click "Write input file"
-    - FrontISTR input files are generated in working directory
+    - FrontISTR input files are generated in working directory.
 5. Click "Run FrontISTR"
     - FrontISTR starts in parallel and FISTR_Results object will be created after finishing calculation.
 6. Check FISTR_Results for post processing.